hunters-ai/trainer/exercise_2/README.md

     .add(“features”, MapType(StringType, DoubleType))
 ```

-We would like features to propagate from father domain, e.g. `paypal.com` to subdomain, e.g. `signing.paypal.com`.
-But not the other way around.
+The resulting new snapshot should contain only a single record per domain that was encountered, and its features should be merged according to the following rules:

-In case of conflict, where a domain appears in both the snapshot and the update and some features appear in both - you should take the newer features from the update (but make sure to not lose existing features).
+1. In case of conflict, where a domain appears in both the snapshot and the update and some features appear in both - you should take the newer features from the update (but make sure to not lose existing features).

+2. Since the domain name system is organized in a hierarchical "tree-like" relationship, we would like features to propagate from father domain, e.g. `paypal.com` to subdomain, e.g. `signing.paypal.com`.
+But not the other way around!

 Example:
 ```